-- chat rooms, blogs and forums although many of these are moderated, people involved in discussions can be sent abusive responses - text messaging abusive and threatening texts can be sent to mobile phones - abusive or prank phone calls these can be made to your child's mobile phone - picture and video clip messaging offensive images can be sent to mobile phones - email new addresses can be set up in minutes and used to send offensive messages and images - social networking and personal websites (like Facebook) offensive or humiliating messages and images can be posted on these sites - identity theft in many cyber environments fake profiles can be set up pretending to be someone else with the aim of bullying others - instant message services quicker than email, these allow users to have 'real time' conversations, and offensive messages or content can be sent in this way - webcams usually used to view each other when chatting online, children can also be sent abusive images or encouraged to act in an inappropriate way while being filmed - video hosting sites (like YouTube) children may find themselves the subject of films being shown (happy slapping) or be accidentally exposed to pornographic images

-- gaming sites, consoles and virtual worlds chatting is possible within many games, and name calling, abusive remarks and picking on particular players can occur - Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is responsible.
+- chat rooms, blogs and forums although many of these are moderated, people involved in discussions can be sent abusive responses - text messaging abusive and threatening texts can be sent to mobile phones - abusive or prank phone calls these can be made to your child's mobile phone - picture and video clip messaging offensive images can be sent to mobile phones - email new addresses can be set up in minutes and used to send offensive messages and images - social networking and personal websites (like Instagram) offensive or humiliating messages and images can be posted on these sites - identity theft in many cyber environments, fake profiles can be set up pretending to be someone else with the aim of bullying others - agreed use of someone else's identity students sharing their usernames and passwords with other students, giving an opportunity to bully someone else using an alias (in this instance both parties are guilty of cyber-bullying as they have entered willingly into this agreement; students should never share their key information) - instant message services quicker than email, these allow users to have 'real time' conversations, and offensive messages or content can be sent in this way - webcams usually used to view each other when chatting online, children can also be sent abusive images or encouraged to act in an inappropriate way while being filmed - video hosting sites (like YouTube) children may find themselves the subject of films being shown (happy slapping) or be accidentally exposed to pornographic images - gaming sites, consoles and virtual worlds chatting is possible within many games, and name calling, abusive remarks and picking on particular players can occur - Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is responsible.
 As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - Bullying via websites includes the use of defamatory blogs (web logs), personal websites and online personal polling sites.
-There has also been a significant increase in social networking sites, which can provide new opportunities for cyberbullying. - Trolling: Posting derogatory messages about sensitive subjects on newsgroups and chat rooms to bait users into responding, often using a pseudonym
+There has also been a significant increase in social networking sites, which can provide new opportunities for cyber-bullying. - Trolling: posting derogatory messages about sensitive subjects on newsgroups and chat rooms to bait users into responding, often using a pseudonym.

-What's different about cyberbullying?
+What's different about cyber-bullying?

-Bullying is not new, but some features of cyberbullying are different from other forms of bullying:
+Bullying is not new, but some features of cyber-bullying are different from other forms of bullying:

-- 24/7 and the invasion of home/personal space. - Cyberbullying can take place at any time and can intrude into spaces that have previously been regarded as safe or personal. - The audience can be very large and reached rapidly. - The difficulty in controlling electronically circulated messages means the scale and scope of cyberbullying can be greater than for other forms of bullying.
-Electronically forwarded content is hard to control, and the worry of content resurfacing can make it difficult for targets to move on. - People who cyberbully may attempt to remain anonymous. - This can be extremely distressing for those being bullied.
-The person cyberbullying may never be in the same physical space as their target. - The profile of the bully and target. - Cyberbullying can take place both between peers and across generations; teachers have also been targets.
+- 24/7 and the invasion of home/personal space. - Cyber-bullying can take place at any time and can intrude into spaces that have previously been regarded as safe or personal. - The audience can be very large and reached rapidly.

+- The difficulty in controlling electronically circulated messages means the scale and scope of cyber-bullying can be greater than for other forms of bullying.
+Electronically forwarded content is hard to control, and the worry of content resurfacing can make it difficult for targets to move on. - People who cyber-bully may attempt to remain anonymous. - This can be extremely distressing for those being bullied.
+The person cyber-bullying may never be in the same physical space as their target. - The profile of the bully and target. - Cyber-bullying can take place both between peers and across generations; teachers have also been targets.
 Age or size are not important.
 Bystanders can also become accessories to the bullying; for example, by passing on a humiliating image.

-Some instances of cyberbullying are known to be unintentional.
+Some instances of cyber-bullying are known to be unintentional.